cybercongress/cyber/computing-the-knowledge.md

 ![cyberlink](images/cyberlink.png)

-We see that a cyberlink represents a link between the two links.
+We see that a cyberlink represents a link between the two content links.
 Easy peasy!

-Cyberlink is a simple, yet a powerful semantic construction for building a predictive model of the universe.
+Cyberlink is a simple, yet the (most) powerful semantic construction for building a predictive model of the universe.
 This means that using cyberlinks instead of hyperlinks provides us with the superpowers that were inaccessible to previous architectures of general-purpose search engines.

 Cyberlinks can be extended, i.e. they can form linkchains:

 ![linkchain](images/linkchain.png)

-The [go-cyber](https://github.com/cybercongress/go-cyber) implementation of cyberlinks is available in the [.cyber](https://github.com/cybercongress/dot-cyber) app of our experimental web3 browser - [cyb](https://cyb.ai)
+The [go-cyber](https://github.com/cybercongress/go-cyber) implementation of cyberlinks is available in the experimental web3 browser - [cyb](https://cyb.ai)

+At first glance, it seems that cyberlinked data in the [Content Oracle] is not structured.
+Semantic conventions enable formation of network motifs which helps structure a data in the Content Oracle.

 The cyberlinks submitted by agents are stored in a merkle tree according to the [RFC-6962 standard](https://ipfs.io/ipfs/QmZpJLmc3T2L1FLUxzvU3P8MBCPe15fEmUyVS7Bz8ZKMhG).
 This enables authentication for [proof-of-relevance](proof-of-relevance):